CodePhull/FreqPhull-realease/PATCHNOTES.md

 ---

+## 0.6.0 (2026-07-21)

+**Live spectrum analyzer: measurement-grade pass**

+- FFT 16384 (was 8192): ~2.9Hz bins.
+The entire 20-40Hz octave used to
+  live in ~3 bins — that was the staircase at the low end.
+- Both channels analyzed, combined in the power domain ((pL+pR)/2).
+  Previously only LEFT was read: side-heavy content measured up to 3dB low and right-only elements were invisible.
+- Inverse bin mapping: wide visual bins take the max over their FFT span; narrow (low-freq) bins interpolate between the two straddling FFT bins at their geometric center.
+Replaces the forward snap + copy-neighbor fill that plateaued the bass region.
+- The long-average curve now does its EMA in the power domain. dB-domain averaging is a geometric mean of power and read several dB low on dynamic material.

+**Loading bars tell the truth**

+- Engine setup: trickle interpolation between step events, paced by per-step measured ETAs.
+The torch step no longer freezes the bar at one number for five minutes — and the trickle is capped (+8, ceiling
+  97) so a genuinely stalled step visibly stalls instead of lying.
+  Real events always win; the bar never moves backwards.
+- Downloads: yt-dlp's percentage only ever covered the raw stream.
+  Download now occupies 0-92, [ExtractAudio] raises to 96 with a "Converting…" phase label, done carries 100.
+Monotonic guard drops out-of-order SSE updates around the phase transition.

+**The engine problem, solved at the root: a private embedded Python**

+Every real-world support case — multiple users, every Sentry event — traced back to the machine's own Python: MS Store aliases, PATH damage, incompatible versions, admin-locked installs.
+0.6.0 stops depending on it.
+Setup now provisions the official python.org embeddable package (3.11.9, ~11MB, fully self-contained) into `%LOCALAPPDATA%\freqphull\engines\python\`:

+- No registry, no PATH, no admin, no installer UI.
+- Nothing the user installs, uninstalls, or upgrades later can touch it.
+- The `._pth` site-enable and get-pip bootstrap (the two classic embeddable-package traps) are handled, with the same multi-retry robust downloader as everything else.
+- `discoverPython()` prefers the embedded runtime unconditionally when present.
+System Python probing survives only as a fallback for offline-first-run machines.

+**Self-healing: verify -> targeted repair, hands-free**

+- New `verify_engines.py` import-checks every tier (core analysis /
+  stems / whisper) with native-lib smoke tests (torch tensor op catches missing VC++ DLLs that plain import misses), and reports the exact pip packages that are broken.
+- `setup-engines.ps1 -Repair -Packages a,b` force-reinstalls precisely
+  those packages (`--force-reinstall --no-cache-dir`), reusing every hardening lesson in the script.
+Repair refreshes the ready marker's `last_repair` date but never creates the marker — only full setup may claim readiness.
+- 15 seconds after boot, if engines were ever set up, the server verifies them and silently repairs anything broken.
+The user whose install worked yesterday and got AV-quarantined overnight is fixed before they notice.
+At most one automatic attempt per session; a quiet toast on start, a green one on success — only failure is loud.
+- Settings gains **Verify engines**: on-demand deep check with a one-click repair offer when something is broken.
+- New Sentry categories `selfheal.repair-failed` and
+  `selfheal.repair-ineffective` so unfixable machines surface remotely with the package list attached.

+Fixed during review: the new /engines routes were initially registered before `const app = express()` — a temporal-dead-zone crash on boot that `node --check` cannot catch.
+Declaration-order verified now.

+## 0.5.2 (2026-07-15)

+**Sentry events carry real diagnostic payloads now**

+Every soft-error event gains a `machine` context (OS release, arch, CPU model + cores, total/free RAM, process uptime) and clean grouping — events fingerprint by category, so five different exit codes make one `setup.failed` issue with five events, not five issues.

+Per-category payloads:

+- `ytdlp.*` — yt-dlp version (cached `--version`), format, URL kind (bare video vs video-in-playlist).
+Answers "stale binary?" instantly.
+- `bg-analyze.python-crash` — exit code, file extension + size,
+  duration, classifier verdict, last 1200 chars of stderr.
+- `bg-analyze.parse-failure` — stdout AND stderr tails, file extension.
+- `bg-analyze.ffmpeg-failure` — file extension, size, exists-on-disk.
+- `transcribe.failed` — model, language, upload size (whisper's stderr
+  already rides in the exception message via run()).
+- `backend.crash-loop` / `fatal-startup` — packaged flag, uptime,
+  userData drive letter.

+**setup.failed Sentry events are now actionable**

+First real-world Sentry event exposed a blind spot: the `setup.failed` soft report only attached `stderrTail`, but setup-engines.ps1 writes its diagnostics to `%TEMP%\freqphull-setup.log`, not stderr — so remote events arrived saying "exit 1" and nothing else.
+The handler now reads the log tail once and attaches it to the event (`setupLogTail`, last ~1800 chars, PII-scrubbed like everything else), along with the exit code.
+The same read feeds the in-app diagnostic modal, replacing a duplicate file read.

+## 0.5.1 (2026-07-12)

+**Bulk downloads: collisions are now impossible by construction**

+0.4.3's staging directories fixed cross-download races, but filenames inside staging were still title-derived (`%(title)s.%(ext)s`) — yt-dlp's title sanitization was the collision source.
+Downloads are now staged as `%(id)s.%(ext)s`: video IDs are unique by definition, so two tracks can never fight over a filename no matter what they're called.
+The human- readable name is applied at promote time from fetched metadata, through a Windows-safe sanitizer (illegal chars, trailing dots, 150-char cap).

+**Playlist URLs handled properly**

+yt-dlp silently ignores `--no-playlist` on playlist-only URLs (no `v=` component) — one of those would have dumped the entire playlist into a single staging dir, recreating the collision bug.
+Three layers now:

+- `/info` detects playlist-only URLs and expands them via `--flat-playlist --dump-single-json` (one fast metadata pass, capped at 500 entries).
+- The renderer queues every entry as its own download — paste a playlist URL into the Download tab and the whole thing queues, each track through its own isolated staging pipeline.
+Re-pasting skips tracks already queued.
+- `/download` rejects playlist-only URLs outright (`playlist_url` code), and a leak guard refuses to promote when staging somehow contains more than one audio file — with a Sentry soft-report (`download.playlist-leak`) so we hear about it.

+Note for existing libraries: these fixes prevent NEW corruption.
+Files damaged before 0.4.3 are still on disk — run Settings > Library doctor to find and re-download them.

+## 0.5.0 (2026-07-12)

+**Library doctor**

+Settings > tools row: scans the library for rows sharing near-identical audio (hamming <= 25 bits) under DIFFERENT titles — the damage signature of the pre-0.4.3 bulk-download bug.
+The oldest row in a group is the presumed owner of the audio; newer rows with other titles are suspects.
+Each suspect gets a one-click **Re-download**: fetches the correct audio from the row's own youtube_url into the same folder (through the normal download pipeline, so it's analyzed and fingerprinted like anything else), then removes the corrupted row. `GET /history/doctor` backs it.

+**Timeline scrubber + live playhead**

+The section timeline in Analyze is now a real transport control: click anywhere to seek proportionally (per-section clicks still snap to section starts), with a live playhead line tracking playback via rAF — self-terminating when the markup leaves the DOM.
+Tracks with no beat switch detected get a plain scrub bar with the same mechanics, so every analyzed track is seekable from the timeline.

+**Auto-rename with BPM/key**

+New opt-in setting: after analysis, files are renamed to `Title [140BPM Cm].ext`.
+Skips files already stamped (`[..BPM..]` in the name), skips locked files (EBUSY/EPERM — open in a DAW), collision-safe, updates the DB path, broadcasts history-changed so every window updates.
+Off by default; renaming user files without asking is bad manners.
+The existing write-tags feature also gained a proper Settings toggle (both backed by `GET/POST /file-tags-pref` writing settings.json).

+**Smart folders**

-minor-key download appears in "Dark trap 130-150" the moment analysis lands.
+Stockpile gained rules-based folders: name + BPM range + key + mode, stored as JSON in a new `stockpile_folders.smart_rules` column (guarded migration).
+The folder tracks endpoint evaluates rules live against history, so a smart folder never goes stale — a new 142 BPM minor-key download appears in "Dark trap 130-150" the moment analysis lands.
 Created via the ⚡ Smart button next to New folder.